 In addition, water leaking into a vehicle can cause all types of corrosive damage.
 In our vehicle alone, the water leaked all over the floorboard, all over the leather seats, all of the gear shifting mechanism, etc.

 If the water were to go into the gear shifting mechanism, it could cost thousands of dollars in damages.
 Same goes for components that are located under the floor board.

-Review about: Volvo Cars Car.
+Product or Service Mentioned: Volvo Cars Car.

 Reason of review: Bad quality.